 – Don’t apply for jobs that you are not qualified for.
 Your wasting your precious applications that you don’t have many of.
 Also, if you do actually get hired and do a crappy job, they will give you a low rating and then your chances of being hired again plummet.

-The online world is blowing up now.
+The work online world is blowing up now.
 In a day in age where we can do everything from a computer why does the whole ‘get early up in the morning and go to the office’ thing still need to happen?
 Virtually everything can be done… well, virtually!

 This trend is only increasing, definitely hop on while you can.
 This type of work is great even if you are a stay at home mom, someone who only works part-time, or if you are a person who has a shopping habit that needs to be funded.